 Cream cheese frosting

 - Freezing: the layers can be frozen, well wrapped, for a month.
-Defrost at room temperature but don't let it get to room t° before filling and frosting.
-The frosting can be frozen also, but it's not the exact same texture afterward.
+Defrost at room temperature, but don't let it lose their coldness before filling and frosting.
+The frosting can also be frozen, but it's not the exact same texture afterward.

 - Refrigeration: I recommend storing it in the refrigerator after the first day.
 The pineapple can ferment if left out in a warm environment and completely ruin the cake.
 It happened to me.